 - Gold medalist at the 2015 Parapan Am Games

-- Competed in five Summer Paralympic Games (2 Silver, 1 Bronze)
+- Competed in four Summer Paralympic Games (2 Silver, 1 Bronze)

 - Competed in four Wheelchair Rugby World Championships (1 Gold, 1 Silver & 2 Bronze)